ealkanat/comfyui-easy-padding/README.md

-# Technonator Comfy Image Padding
+# Comfy Easy Padding

-Comfy Image Padding is a simple custom ComfyUI node that help you to add padding images on ComfyUI.
+Comfy Easy Padding is a simple custom ComfyUI node that helps you to add padding to images on ComfyUI.

 QR Code Examples;